MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/set-up-your-backlog.md

 ## Add other work item types to your Kanban Board checklist items

-If you added work item types to the Task Category as described in [Add custom work item types to your backlogs and boards](#taskboard-types) later in this article, you can choose whether or not these types appear within a checklist on your product Kanban board.
+If you added work item types to the Task Category as described in [Add custom work item types to your Taskboard](#taskboard-types) later in this article, you can choose whether or not these types appear within a checklist on your product Kanban board.
 You do this by opening the Board Settings, choose **Annotations**, and enable the work item types you want to appear on the board.
 You can enable up to 5 annotations.
 For details see [Customize cards](../boards/customize-cards.md#annotations).

 For example, here  we've chosen to track bugs along with tasks, and we enable Issue and Ticket as well as Task and Bug.
 To learn more about checklists, see [Add task checklists](../boards/add-task-checklists.md) and [Add, run, and update inline tests](../boards/add-run-update-tests.md).